nd1012/wan24-Crypto-BC/src/wan24-Crypto-BC/README.md

 - CRYSTALS-Kyber (key exchange)
 - CRYSTALS-Dilithium (signature)

-For using FALCON or SPHINCS+ for signature instead:
+For using other algorithms instead:

 ```cs
 // FALCON